AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

   return false
 }

-// Map runs the provided option against each entity
+// Map runs the provided transformation against each
+// entity found in the list iff all the provided
-// if all predicates succeed
+// predicates succeed
 func (l EntityList) Map(opt OptionFunc, pl ...Predicate) {
   for _, e := range l {
     if PredicateList(pl).All(e) {